Edinburgh Northern and Leith

-Edinburgh Northern and Leith (Gaelic: Dùn Èideann a Tuath agus Lite) is a constituency of the Scottish Parliament (Holyrood) covering part of the council area of Edinburgh.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is one of nine constituencies in the Lothian electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Edinburgh Northern and Leith (Gaelic: Dùn Èideann a Tuath agus Lite) was a constituency of the Scottish Parliament covering part of the council area of Edinburgh.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of nine constituencies in the Lothian electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+The constituency was formed ahead of the 2011 Scottish Parliament election as a result of the first periodic review of Scottish Parliament boundaries.
+Prior to this review most of the area covered by the constituency was part of the Edinburgh North and Leith constituency, which was abolished.

-Prior to the 2011 Scottish Parliament election, most of the constituency was part of the Edinburgh North and Leith constituency.
+As a result of the second periodic review of Scottish Parliament boundaries in 2025, Edinburgh Northern and Leith was abolished ahead of the 2026 Scottish Parliament election.
+The areas covered by the constituency became part of the new constituencies of Edinburgh North Eastern and Leith and Edinburgh Northern.

-The seat has been held by Ben Macpherson of the Scottish National Party since the 2016 Scottish Parliament election.
+The seat was held by Ben Macpherson of the Scottish National Party from the 2016 Scottish Parliament election until its abolition.

 Electoral region

-The other eight constituencies of the Lothian region are: Almond Valley, Edinburgh Central, Edinburgh Eastern, Edinburgh Pentlands, Edinburgh Southern, Edinburgh Western, Linlithgow and Midlothian North and Musselburgh.
+During the period Edinburgh Northern and Leith was in existence, the other eight constituencies of the Lothian region were: Almond Valley, Edinburgh Central, Edinburgh Eastern, Edinburgh Pentlands, Edinburgh Southern, Edinburgh Western, Linlithgow and Midlothian North and Musselburgh.

-The region includes all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.
+In this period the region included all of the City of Edinburgh council area, parts of the East Lothian council area, parts of the Midlothian council area and all of the West Lothian council area.

 Constituency boundaries and council area

-Edinburgh is represented in the Scottish Parliament by six constituencies: Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern and Edinburgh Western.
+During the period Edinburgh Northern and Leith was in existence, Edinburgh was represented in the Scottish Parliament by six constituencies: Edinburgh Central, Edinburgh Eastern, Edinburgh Northern and Leith, Edinburgh Pentlands, Edinburgh Southern and Edinburgh Western.

-The Edinburgh North and Leith constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, Scottish House of Commons constituencies were mostly replaced with new constituencies.
+The Edinburgh North and Leith constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election, using the name and boundaries of the existing Edinburgh North and Leith constituency of the House of Commons of the United Kingdom.
+Ahead of the 2005 United Kingdom general election the boundaries of constituencies for the House of Commons were reviewed, whilst being retained for elections to the Scottish Parliament.
+There is now no longer any link between the two sets of boundaries.

-Since 2011, "Edinburgh Northern and Leith" has consisted of the electoral wards of:
+When defined in 2011, Edinburgh Northern and Leith consisted of the following electoral wards of the City of Edinburgh Council: